wp-plugins/radio-station/readme.txt

 == Frequently Asked Questions ==

 = I'm seeing 404 Not Found errors when I click on the link for a show! = Try re-saving your site's permalink settings.
-Wordpress sometimes gets confused with a custom post type is added.
+Wordpress sometimes gets confused with a new custom post type is added.

-= My Shows don't have a place to add a featured image.
-Is the plugin broken? = No.  This is usually a theme issue.

-It may be that you don't have post thumbnails enabled in your theme, or the theme you're using enables them only for specific post types.
-Check your theme's functions.php file and see if there is a line that looks like this:

-`add_theme_support( 'post-thumbnails' );`

-If not, you'll need to add that line in to enable featured images.
-You may also see something like this:

-`add_theme_support( 'post-thumbnails', array( 'post', 'page' ) );`

-If that's the case, your theme is enabling featured images selectively, and you can turn them on for Shows by adding "show" to the array, like this:

-`add_theme_support( 'post-thumbnails', array( 'post', 'page', 'show' ) );`

-= How do I display a full schedule of my station's shows? =

-Use the shortcode `[master-schedule]` on any page.
-This will generate a table containing your show details.
+= How do I display a full schedule of my station's shows? = Use the shortcode `[master-schedule]` on any page.
+This will generate a full-page schedule in one of three formats.

 The following attributes are available for the shortcode:
+			'list' => If set to a value of 'list', the schedule will display in list format rather than table or div format.
+Valid values are 'list', 'divs', 'table'.
+Default value is 'table'.
 			'time' => The time format you with to use.
 Valid values are 12 and 24.
 Default is 12.
 			'show_link' => Display the title of the show as a link to its profile page.
 Valid values are 0 for hide, 1 for show.
 Default is 1.
 			'display_show_time' => Display start and end times of each show after the title in the grid.
 Valid values are 0 for hide, 1 for show.
 Default is 1.
-			'list' => If set to a value of 1, the schedule will display in list format rather than table format.
-Default value is 0.
 			'show_image' => If set to a value of 1, the show's avatar will be displayed.
 Default value is 0.
 			'show_djs' => If set to a value of 1, the names of the show's DJs will be displayed.
 Default value is 0.
+			'divheight' => Set the height, in pixels, of the individual divs in the 'divs' layout.
+Default is 45.

 For example, if you wish to display the schedule in 24-hour time format, use `[master-schedule time="24"]`.